sjoblomj/shipmember/README.md

 Written in Kotlin, using Maven and Spring.
 It has been mutation tested using [pitest](https://pitest.org/).

 The name **shipmember** is a play on the word *membership* and the fact that the domain it was written for was *member*s of a sailing association that had several *ship*s.

-The LaTeX ornaments in the src/main/resources/pgfornament.zip file belongs to their respective authors and is not covered by the license of this program.